adoptmeai/adopt.me/README.md

    - Users who adopt a digital dog will also have the opportunity to donate to the **Dogs for Better Lives** foundation.
 A donation link will be included in the bot’s reply.

 3. **Personalized Experience**:
-   - Each user receives a one-of-a-kind digital dog, complete with a short description, a unique name, and a suggested backstory for their new companion.
+   - Each user receives a one-of-a-kind digital dog, ready to be their online best friend.

 ---